2023-2024 Academic Year

 At CAPS, awareness of social justice issues and multiculturalism is foundational to the work we do.
 CAPS strives to operate from a social justice lens, understanding that individual differences impact mental healthcare needs as well as models or approaches to service delivery.
 Staff and trainees regularly engage in multicultural related professional development, and this participation is a written requirement in each staff member’s yearly performance plan.
 CAPS staff and trainees are invited to serve on the Social Justice and Multicultural Committee, which aims to provide diversity related education, trainings, discussion groups, advocacy, and program development.
 CAPS uses staff meeting time to invite speakers to provide additional diversity-related trainings.
 Interns also participate in process-oriented diversity seminars throughout the academic year to strengthen their multicultural competencies.
 The internship program offers additional multicultural training opportunities, such as serving on the Transgender Care Team and providing clinical and outreach services to underserved student populations.

-During the 2020-2021 academic year, CAPS clientele self-identified as 39% male, 58% female, and 2.4% transgender, gender queer, or gender nonconforming.
-Approximately 21% of CAPS clientele self-identified as students of color, including 8.5% Latinx, 9% Asian, 2% African American, <1 % Native American, and <1% Arab American.
+During the 2021-2022 academic year, CAPS clientele self-identified as 35% male, 43% female, 4% transgender, genderqueer, or gender nonconforming, and 18% did not self-identify.
+Approximately 26.8% of CAPS clientele self-identified as students of color, including 8.7% Latinx, 9% Asian, 2.2% African American, <1 % Native American, and <1% Arab American.
 Approximately 21% of CAPS clientele self-identify as LGBTQ+.
+The average age of a student seeking services through CAPS was 22.
+Finally, 7.6% of CAPS clientele self-identify as an international students, and 13% report identifying as a first-generation college student

 Training Program Aim